triton-inference-server/python_backend/README.md

 ### `initialize`

 `initialize` is called once the model is being loaded.
 Implementing `initialize` is optional. `initialize` allows you to do any necessary initializations before execution.
-Examples include creating your models and loading the pretrained model weights before performing inference on it.
 In the `initialize` function, you are given an `args` variable. `args` is a Python dictionary.
 Both keys and values for this Python dictionary are strings.
 You can find the available keys in the `args` dictionary along with their description in the table below:

 | key                      | description                                      |